Ravachol (parrot): Curiosities and sentences

-The Ravachol parrot in popular culture
+In popular culture

 Modern burial

-In 1985, a group of Pontevedrians, in collaboration with the municipal festivities committee, decided to recreate the wake and burial of the Ravachol Parrot during the city's carnival.
-The success of this first recreation was such that within a few years the burial of the Parrot Ravachol became one of the most popular events of the Galician carnival.
+In 1985, a group of Pontevedrians, in collaboration with the municipal festivities committee, decided to recreate the wake and burial of Ravachol during the city's carnival.
+The success of this first recreation was such that within a few years Ravachol's burial became one of the most popular events of the Galician carnival.
 The celebration closes the carnival week in Pontevedra.
 It is customary for Ravachol to appear on Carnival Monday in a costume that changes every year depending on the current events.
 Initially, the funeral was held on Friday, but was moved to Saturday after Ash Wednesday to facilitate the participation of thousands of people in the funeral procession.

 Relevance

 There are many examples of recognition for this figure of the Pontevedra carnival.
 He has been the subject of television reports, journalistic columns, historical studies and literary inspiration.
 It also has its own saeta, rumba, tanguillos and coplas murgueras, badge and various merchandising items.
 The parrot has had a monument since 23 February 2006 at the very spot in the city where his picturesque exploits took place.
 It is precisely there that Don Perfecto Feijoo's chemist's shop, demolished in 1947 to widen Michelena Street, is rebuilt every year and the famous gatherings are recreated.

 The parrot also has a dedicated figurine in the famous Galician pottery of Sargadelos.
-The cakes called Ravacholitos are also dedicated to the Ravachol Parrot.
+The cakes called Ravacholitos are also dedicated to Ravachol.